Capstone-AutoML/AutoML_Capstone/teamwork-contract.md

 - Take notes during meetings with mentor and partner
 - Share notes with team after each meeting

+#### **Agenda Maker (Archer):**

+- Create agenda for weekly meetings with mentor and partner
+- Communicate and distribute agenda to team members before the meeting
+- Ensure all agenda items are covered during the meeting

 #### **Presenter (All):**

 - Present during meetings with partner